LineageOS/lineage_wiki/pages/libvirt-qemu.md

 {% include alerts/important.html content="The `aarch64` architecture does not have a sound card added by default.
 You will have to add it manually." %}

 ### Create the new virtual machine

-Click `Begin Installation` in the top left corner, the installation process will proceed, and then the virtual machine will start for the first time.
+Clickk `Begin Installation` in the top left corner, the installation process will proceed, and then the virtual machine will start for the first time.

 ## Install LineageOS to the virtual machine

 The virtual machine should boot into the boot manager menu of the installation image.

-1. Select the first option called something akin to `Install LineageOS` using arrow keys, and then press Enter.
+1. Select the first option, which is called something akin to `Install LineageOS` using arrow keys, and then press Enter.
 2. The virtual machine should enter LineageOS Recovery.
-You could select an option using arrow keys and enter it by pressing Enter.
+You can select options using the arrow keys and enter it by pressing Enter.
 3. Select `Factory reset` > `Format data/factory reset` > `Format data`.
 4. Select `Apply update` > `Choose INSTALL` > Select `lineage-*-{{ site.time | date: "%Y%m%d" }}-UNOFFICIAL-<target>.zip`.

 Congratulations!
-You now have installed LineageOS in the virtual machine.
+You have installed LineageOS in a virtual machine.

 You can now select `Reboot system now` to boot into LineageOS.

 ## Run LineageOS inside the virtual machine

-The virtual machine should enter LineageOS boot menu.
+The virtual machine should enter the LineageOS boot menu.

 Select the first option (which should be automatically selected by default) to boot LineageOS.

 ## Run Generic System Images inside the virtual machine

-{% include alerts/warning.html content="We do not guarantee every GSIs provides the same functionality level as the main OS." %}
+{% include alerts/warning.html content="We do not guarantee that every GSIs will provide the same functionality level as the main OS." %}

-Here we will utilize GSIs from the Android Open Source Project website as example.
+Here we will utilize GSIs from the Android Open Source Project website as an example.
 There are three ways to run it:

 ### Dynamic System Updates